mainwp/mainwp/readme.txt

 Do you have too many WordPress sites to remember?
 Accessing all of your WordPress sites is now a breeze with our intuitive one-click access.
 Navigate to your sites sub-menu and click the admin link to open, and you’re instantly logged in and ready to work directly in that child site!

 = Automated Updates =
 Using the Trusted Plugin and Theme option in your MainWP Dashboard will automatically update all Plugins and Themes that you trust with no further interaction from you.
-Sit back, and will alert you by email with available updated and then will auto-install them the next day.
+Your MainWP Dashboard will alert you by email with available updates and then will auto-update them the next day.

+= Abandoned Plugin and Theme Alerts =
+When a plugin or theme hasn't had an update in a long time we tend to forget about it which could lead to security or compatibility issues, your MainWP Dashboard will alert you of possibly abandoned plugins or themes so that you can look for a more updated plugin or theme.

+= Multiple Reliable Backup Options =
+The MainWP Dashboard offers multiple backup options.
+We have integrated some of the most popular backup plugins and released them as  [Free Backup Extensions](https://mainwp.com/mainwp-extensions/extension-category/backup/) this allows you to use the backup plugins you know and trust directly from your MainWP Dashboard.

 = Ignore Updates =
 Is there a plugin or theme that you do not want to update for compatibility or other issues?
 Just tell to your MainWP Dashboard to ignore it and it will no longer alert you of the update.

-= Abandoned Plugin and Theme Alerts =
-When a plugin hasn't had an update in a long time we tend to forget about it which could lead to security or compatibility issues, your MainWP Dashboard will alert you of possibly abandoned plugins or themes so that you can look for a more updated plugin or theme.

-= Reliable Backups =
-We understand that your WordPress data is valuable — you’re never more than a moment away from a complete disaster, so make sure you do it right!
-MainWP comes with a built in Backup Feature or you can use one of our [Free Backup Extensions](https://mainwp.com/extensions/extension-category/free/) that incorporate the most popular Backup plugins directly into your Dashboard.

-= Multiple Backup Options =
-The MainWP Dashboard offers multiple backup options.
-Along with the default backup system, you are able to use our [Free Backup Extensions](https://mainwp.com/extensions/extension-category/free/) and find the best solution for managing your sites backups.

 = Content Management =
 The power of the MainWP Dashboard means that publishing content to sites is now as easy as can be.
 Pick your site from a list, write content, and publish, without the hassles of logging into each and every site.
 It’s just as easy to manage links, comments, and spam using our mass publish and delete functions.